Timber Dimensions Explained: Sizes, Standards, Tolerances, and Real-World Meaning

 Typical Width Ranges

-- 90 mm – common framing width
+- 90 mm – a common framing width, studs, noggins

-- 140 mm – decking and joists
+- 140 mm – decking boards, floor joists

-- 190 mm – beams and wide boards
+- 190 mm – beams, wide boards for shelving or benchtops

-- 240 mm+ – specialty structural timber
+- 240 mm+ – specialty structural timber, large beams

 | Nominal Width | Actual Width (inches) | Actual Width (mm) | Typical Applications |